Refer any infant, toddler, or preschooler suspected of having a developmental delay, including problems in how they:

 - Goals and objectives reflecting both the child’s developmental and special education needs.

 The focus of Oregon’s EI/ECSE services is on building the family’s capacity to meet the special needs of the child as well as to build kindergarten readiness skills.
 This is accomplished by incorporating strategies for promoting the child’s development into family and community daily activities and preschool based routines.
-Services are provided through home visits, community preschool consultations, speech groups, and occasionally in specially designed therapeutic classrooms.
+Services are provided through home visits, in community preschools, speech groups, and occasionally in specially designed therapeutic classrooms.

 There is no cost for EI/ECSE services to families.